straz/artificialtrust/_definitions/soft.md

 When reason and emotion are in conflict, emotion's role is to add bias the outcome.
-Emotion modifies decisions, making them either softer or harder than the ones you'd make using reason alone.
+Emotion modifies decisions, making them either softer or harder than decisions you'd make using reason alone.

 Experienced experts use emotion differently than beginners who face a problem for the first time.
 For an expert, emotion captures the